 In addition to criminal charges, domestic violence incidents often result in the implementation of orders for domestic abuse protection.
 Any individuals claiming that family or household members have committed domestic abuse can ask the court to issue a protective order.
 These orders can contain various forms of relief, including:

 - Restraining the accused party from committing acts of domestic abuse

 - Excluding the party from a shared residence or the residence of the complaining party and a reasonable area around it

 - Establishing temporary custody, parenting time, and child support orders

 - Awarding temporary possession and use of specific items of property

 Many other forms of relief may be available through protective order proceedings, such as excluding the party from the place of employment of the complaining party, prohibiting all contact between the parties, and ordering the party to maintain existing insurance coverage for the complaining party and any children.
-A nearby lawyer with experienced handling domestic abuse protective orders could help an individual who is facing one.
+A Bloomington lawyer with experience handling domestic abuse protective orders could help an individual who is facing one.

 Call a Bloomington Domestic Violence Attorney for Advice

 If someone has accused you of domestic assault or abuse, you may want to enlist a Bloomington domestic violence lawyer.
 Taking this step could allow a legal advocate to evaluate the evidence against you and build a strong defense on your behalf.